-London still has it!
-The busses, the taxi’s, the guards, the phone boots and Royal Mail boxes, it still is an emblematic and picturesque location and children will be happy to recognize spots they have seen in a movie 😊.
+London has it!
+The busses, the taxis, the guards, the phone boots and Royal Mail boxes, it still is an emblematic and picturesque location.
+London is a magical place to visit with kids of all ages, and even more so if they are Harry Potter fans!
+Check out all our recommended places to visit in London with kids!

 London is a big city, and there is loads of things to do.
-The things we preferred to do with our children during our visits there were:
+The things we preferred to do with our kids during our visits there, were:

-The Tower of London is actually a better place to see the changing of the guards than at Buckingham.
-At Buckingham Palace you can find yourself packed with loads of tourists in front of the gate, and sometimes you will have to go there quite in advance to get a spot in front so your children will be able to see something.
-At the Tower of London you will also see the guards and for the children it is way easier to see it from close by.
+The Tower of London was one of the highlights of our visits to London with our kids.
+It is actually a better place to see the changing of the guards than at Buckingham Palace.
+At Buckingham, you can find yourself packed with loads of tourists in front of the gate, and sometimes you will have to go there quite in advance to get a spot in front so your children will be able to see something.
+At the Tower of London can also see the guards and for the kids, it is way easier to see it from close by.

-Our Children loved the traditional clothes of the Beafeaters at the Tower, and to see the Crown Jewels.
+Our children loved the traditional clothes of the Beafeaters at the Tower of London, and to see the Crown Jewels.
 You can take a guided tour or just walk around the beautiful historic site by yourself.

 After visiting the Tower, and just across the Tower Bridge is a nice quiet place in this bustling city, Katherine’s Docks.
 I love the peace and quiet that reigns here and it gives the children the chance to calm down after all the city impressions.
 In Katherine’s Docks is an 18th century pub called Dickens Inn.
 It has a lot of flowers on the outside and a big terrace.
 We had our lunch here, and the children had their first Fish & Chips.
 Their website: https://www.dickensinn.co.uk/